 If you’re not interested in eating wild mushrooms that’s okay.
 Truthfully, most of them don’t taste very good (although some are delicious).
 It’s still fun to learn the poisonous species, as some of them are very beautiful.
 You just may be surprised at just how many poisonous mushrooms you see on a daily basis!

 Please remember that this is not a definitive guide, only an introduction.
 Don’t eat anything based on what you’ve read here.
-No page on the Internet will replace real life experience and instruction.
-Poisonous mushroom identification is something that should be learned hands-on.

 We’ll start by looking at some of the famous and common toxic mushrooms such as Amanitas, little brown mushrooms, and false morels.
 These are responsible for almost all the deadly poisonings in the United States.
 They’re often mistaken for something edible, so it’s important to learn how to recognize and avoid them.

-The Infamous Amanita
+The Infamous Amanita GENUS

 The Amanita mushroom genus contains some of the deadliest mushrooms in the world.
 Certain species of Amanita contain amanitin, a lethal toxin that kills by shutting down the liver and kidneys.